sizhky/pylogue/README.md

     - `3-Renderer.ipynb` - Explore presentation layer
     - `4-ChatApp.ipynb` - See full integration
     - `5-Examples.ipynb` - Working examples
+    - `6-JupyterExample.ipynb` - Jupyter integration

 2. Try the examples in `5-Examples.ipynb`

-3. Build your own custom responder
+3. Build your own custom responder and test it out in `6-JupyterExample.ipynb`

 4. Deploy to production with your preferred hosting